andalanaldi/week-1-andalanaldi/README.md

 4. Select the option you want as your default setting. or,
 5. On Privacy and security click Additional content settings then choose sound.
 6. Add this site URL to **Allowed to play sound**.
-7. Refresh this site the Voila!
-The sound audio from this site will be played.
+7. Refresh this site then Voila!
+The sound audio from this site will be played automatically.

 The audio still could be opened in Mozilla Firefox browser with allow audio and video settings next to the site address.